lmondada/dphil-thesis/content/03_compiler/_index.md

 {{< reflink "upper" "sec:gts-sota" >}} starts with a review of previous related work at the intersection of graph transformation software and quantum circuit optimisation.
-We then present in {{< reflink "sec:ir" >}}
+We then discuss in {{< reflink "sec-compgraphs" >}} a fundamental difference between classical computation graphs and the requirements of quantum computation.
-a graph-based internal representation (IR) for quantum programs.
-This allows us to capture the semantics of any classical-quantum computation in a graph structure that we define formally in {{< reflink "sec:graph-defs" >}}.
+This motivates a new graph-based internal representation (IR) tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph transformation semantics based on double pushout (DPO) rewriting, presented in {{< reflink "sec:rewrite-def" >}}.
-Finally, {{< reflink "sec:rewrite-def" >}} defines the graph
-transformation semantics that we will adopt.
 Section 3.5?